-This program consists of two years of law study at Columbia Law School followed by one year of study at one of the former colleges at the University of London: University College London; London School of Economics; King's College (London); and the School of Oriental and African Studies (SOAS).
+This program consists of two years of law study at Columbia Law School followed by one year of study at one of the former colleges at the University of London: University College London; London School of Economics (LSE); King's College (London); and the School of Oriental and African Studies (SOAS).
 Upon the successful completion of the three years of study, participants will receive the J.D. from Columbia and the LL.M. from the school attended.
 The curricula at the law faculties provide students an opportunity to select among a wide array of graduate law courses.
 Thus, participation in this program enables students to conduct advanced legal studies in a multitude of fields including, but not limited to: private international law, human rights law, intellectual property law, European law, Islamic law, Asian law, public international law, European financial law, etc.

 Application Process for U.S. Students